-This directly leads to the following research questions investigated by members of the Parsifal team:
+The following research questions investigated by members of the Parsifal team:

-- Finding (for classical logic) a notion of proof nets that is deductive, i.e., can effectively be used for doing proof search.
-An important property of deductive proof nets must be that the correctness can be checked in linear time.
-For the classical logic proof nets by Lamarche and Straßburger [6] this takes exponential time (in the size of the net). - Studying the normalization of proofs in classical logic using atomic flows.
-Although there is no correctness criterion they allow to simplify the normalization procedure for proofs in deep inference, and additionally allow to get new insights in the complexity of the normalization.
+- Finding (for classical and intuitionistic logic) a notion of canonical proof presentation that is deductive, i.e., can effectively be used for doing proof search. - Studying the normalization of proofs using atomic flows and combinatorial proofs, as they simplify the normalization procedure for proofs in deep inference, and additionally allow to get new insights in the complexity of the normalization. - Studying the size of proofs use combinatorial proofs.